-The CSSE 11+ tests are used by grammar schools across Essex to gauge whether students merit entry.
+Grammar schools across Essex use the CSSE 11+ tests to gauge whether students merit entry.
 The narrow margin between success and failure will determine where your child continues their education; so, these exams are important.
-With that in mind, here are four simple steps to help you and your child in the buildup to the big day.
+With that in mind, here are four simple steps to help you and your child in the build-up to the big day.

 Step 1: Learn the Curriculum

-There are two things which determine success in any examination.
-These are underlying knowledge of the subject at hand, and test technique.
+Two things determine success in any examination.
+These are underlying knowledge of the subject at hand and test techniques.
 Without either of these, your child’s chances of passing are much lower.

 So, preparing for the CSSE 11+ begins long before the test itself.
-You have to ensure that your child has taken in everything that’s relevant to the test, in both English and Maths.
+You have to ensure that your child has understood everything relevant to the test in English and Maths.
 Going over past work is the easiest way to brush up on both.

 There are other things to consider, too.
 Here’s a brief point by point guide of the other basics your child will need to know:

 - Their grammar.
-Good grammar is the difference between good and great writing.
-Poor grammar can hold back a child with a great talent for reading and writing, so go over the basic before the exam.
+Good grammar is the difference between good and excellent writing.
+Poor grammar can hold back a child with a great talent for reading and writing, so go over the basics before the exam.
 Cover nouns, adjectives and verbs, tenses, prepositions and adverbs.

 - Test vocabulary.
-Maths questions in exams can be worded in ways your child may not be familiar with.
-Have your child practise ‘translating’ the question into mathematical notation to see if they understand this vocabulary properly.
+Math questions in exams can be worded in ways your child may not be familiar with.
+Have your child practise ‘translating’ the question into a mathematical notation to see if they understand this vocabulary correctly.

 - Being comfortable with unfamiliar words.
-It’s possible that your child will encounter one or two unfamiliar words in the text that accompanies the English paper.
-Read with your child and gauge how they react to words that they don’t know.
+Your child may encounter one or two foreign words in the text that accompanies the English paper.
+Please read with your child and gauge how they react to words that they don’t know.

 But to ensure success, these steps are just the beginning.